getsentry/rfcs/text/0129-video-replay-envelope.md

 1. The `replay_event` key.
 The value of this key is JSON bytes matching the protocol defined in [relay-event-schema](https://github.com/getsentry/relay/blob/master/relay-event-schema/src/protocol/replay.rs).
 2. The `replay_recording` key.
 The value of this key contains three parts.
-  1. Headers JSON.
+  - Headers JSON.
 The headers must contain the `segment_id` value.
-  2. A new-line character.
+  - A new-line character.
-  3. RRWeb JSON bytes.
+  - RRWeb JSON bytes.
 3. The `replay_video` key.
 The value of this key is raw video bytes.

-An example payload is provided below (represented in Python syntax):
+An example payload is provided below (represented in Python syntax).

     ```python
     {